carolinetpham/24su-3200-PetFetch/README.md

 When a user logs in, they assume a particular role, each representing a user persona with user stories.
 ## Roles and Stories:
 1. Clark: A Potential Adopter
-    a.
-Filter pets based on species, breed, and age, and view pet data and contact information
+    1. Filter pets based on species, breed, and age, and view pet data and contact information
-    b.
-View Pet Medical History
+    2. View Pet Medical History
-    c.
-Find the closest rescue agencies
+    3. Find the closest rescue agencies
 2. Janet: An Emergency Rescue Manager
-    a.
-Add a new entry to a desired pet's medical history
+    1. Add a new entry to a desired pet's medical history
-    b.
-Edit pet data (put a pet up for adoption, update pet information, delete a pet from the database)
+    2. Edit pet data (put a pet up for adoption, update pet information, delete a pet from the database)
-    c.
-View adoption data of pets (pets, adoption status, adoption date, adopter info)
+    3. View adoption data of pets (pets, adoption status, adoption date, adopter info)
 3. Alex: A Pet Researcher
-    a.
-View and rank total adoptions by agency
+    1. View and rank total adoptions by agency
-    b.
-Show pets that have not yet been adopted and find which ones have less interest from adopters
+    2. Show pets that have not yet been adopted and find which ones have less interest from adopters
-    c.
-View which animal breeds and species are surrendered to resuces the most
+    3. View which animal breeds and species are surrendered to resuces the most

 ## Demo Video